 Dog hands over to hunter

-The truffle hunter has a special tool, a small instrument called a rosella which he or she uses to gently move the earth from around the truffle.
+The truffle hunter has a special tool, a small instrument called a vanghetto which he or she uses to gently move the earth from around the truffle.
 White truffles must first be loosened from the surrounding roots otherwise they could break.
-The truffle in the picture above would be fairly easy to unearth as the ground is soft and there is little in the way of entanglement.
+The truffle in the picture above would be fairly easy to extract as the ground is soft and there is little in the way of entanglement.

 This truffle was easy to unearth